twomorehours/ec2/README.md

 # ec2 reboot helper

 ## Description
-ec2 reboot helper will stop your instance and start your instance to get an new ip which hasn't be blocked by GFW.
+ec2 reboot helper will stop your instance and start your instance to get an new ip which hasn't be blocked by The GFW.

 ## Prerequisite
 - make sure you have Rust&Cargo installed